ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 - Overlays a vertical filename label(without file extension) on the left edge of each book cover in mosaic view.
 The label is rotated 90° so the title reads bottom to top.

-Configurable constants at the top of the file:
-- LABEL_ALPHA — opacity (default 0.80)
-- LABEL_FONT_SIZE — font size in points (default 16)
-- LABEL_PADDING — padding around the text in pixels (default 4)

 ### **2-mosaic-top-horizontal-label.lua**

 - Overlays a horizontal filename label(without file extension) at the top of each book cover in mosaic view, centred within the tile.

-Configurable constants at the top of the file:
-- LABEL_ALPHA — opacity (default 0.75)
-- LABEL_FONT_SIZE — font size in points (default 14)
-- LABEL_PADDING — padding around the text in pixels (default 4)

 ### **2-no-folder-up.lua**